-SNDT College of Home Science, Pune is a constituent college of SNDT Women's University.
-SNDT Women's University established Centre for Distance Education (CDE) and runs Distance Education since 1979 and shifted to dual mode of education-face to face as well as distance mode.
+SNDT College of Home Science, Pune is a constituent college of SNDT Women's University, does not offer any online or distance education courses, however, SNDT Women's University established Centre for Distance Education (CDE) and runs Distance Education since 1979 and shifted to dual mode of education-face to face as well as distance mode.
 The CDE was established mainly to empower women through higher education.

-The Centre for Distance Education (CDE) is offering several certificate /diploma /degree /post-graduate courses in various disciplines to thousands of girls/housewives/working women who could not complete their education (not even SSC/HSC), but are strongly motivated to upgrade their educational and /or professional qualifications.
+The Centre for Distance Education (CDE) is offering several certificate /diploma /degree /postgraduate courses in various disciplines to thousands of girls/housewives/working women who could not complete their education (not even SSC/HSC), but are strongly motivated to upgrade their educational and /or professional qualifications.
 In last Four decades, more than 3 lakhs women are benefited by this provision and improved their careers.